Your pre-launch checklist will be unique to your agency’s workflow, requirements, and deadlines. Below is a typical checklist.

 Set Up Nice-to-Have Features (Optional)

-8. Have you masked your domain?
+9. Have you masked your domain?
 We offer DNS masking, which allows you to show searchers search.YOURSITE.gov (instead of search.USA.gov).
 If you leverage DNS masking you will have to change your search box form action from search.usa.gov to search.YOURSITE.gov.
+Be sure to alert us you will be adding a domain mask, so we can add you to our SSL certificate before you update your search box form code.

 11. Have you registered your site with the major commercial search engines?
 Register for both Bing Webmaster Tools (External link) and Google Webmaster Tools (External link) to maximize the coverage of your content in their search results.